-Acting Pentagon chief says committed to defeating IS, but allies skeptical
+Acting Pentagon chief says committed to defeating Islamic State, but allies skeptical

 The U.S. official said the ministers talked about the need for some sort of security arrangement in northeast Syria after the United States has left.

-Republican Senator Lindsey Graham, speaking at the Munich Security Conference, said the top U.S. general would be asking allies to contribute forces to help stabilize areas liberated from Islamic State.
+Republican Senator Lindsey Graham, speaking at the Munich Security Conference, said the top U.S. general would ask allies to contribute forces to help stabilize areas liberated from Islamic State.

 France expressed scepticism at the suggestion.